When a defective tire causes an accident, the injury victims may have a personal injury claim against the

 Anyone injured in a vehicle crash caused by a defective tire may be able to file a lawsuit against the tire seller or manufacturer for damages.
 Faulty tires can be caused by design defects, manufacturing defects, or failing to warn users about problems with the tire.

-Product defect lawsuits in California can help injury victims and their families recover damages for:
+Product defect lawsuits can help injury victims and their families recover damages for:

 - Lost wages,

 - Pain and suffering,